 Healthy snacks to satisfy your sweet tooth

-Food cravings are a natural thing everyone experiences, but sometimes they can get the best of us.
+Cravings for salty food are a common and natural thing everyone experiences, but sometimes they can get the best of us.
 The next time you find yourself in your pantry or fridge foraging for a snack, consider these five healthy options.

 - Fresh fruit: Try sliced apples, strawberries, blueberries, oranges, cherries, melons, pineapples, bananas, pears, peaches—and so on, and so forth.
 You can punch it up with some peanut butter for a protein boost or throw a bunch of frozen fruit into a blender with some almond milk for a smoothie.